r35382/bnflite/getting-started.md

 ### Names and breakpoints

-The user can assign a name to the Rule.
-It can help to track recursive descent parser using Rule::_parse function.
+The user can assign the name to the `Rule` by `setName()`.
+It can help to track recursive descent parser looking `Rule::_parse` function calls.
 Debugger stack (history of function calls) can inform which Rule was applied and when.
 The user just needs to watch the `this->name` variable.
 It is not as difficult as it seems at first glance.

 ### Grammar subsets

-Analyze function can be applied as unit test to any Rule representing subset of grammar.
+`Analyze` function can be applied as unit test to any `Rule` representing subset of the gramma.

 ### Tracing

-The first kind of callback or function with prototype `bool foo(const char* lexem, size_t len)` can be used in BNFLite expressions for both reasons: to obtain temporary results and to inform about predicted errors.
+The first kind of callback or function with prototype `bool foo(const char* lexem, size_t len)` can be used in BNFLite rules to obtain the temporary result.

 This function will print the parsed number: